 - If conversions are the primary goal of the campaign you’re evaluating, then the last touch point is the most logical and useful one to measure.

 - It’s easy.
 As with first-touch, there are no complicated calculations or arguments about proper weight distribution.
-And it’s the model Google Analytics defaults to showing, so it’s the one most people who haven’t made a conscious decision about what revenue attribution model to use employ by default.
+And it’s the model Google Analytics defaults to showing, so it’s the one most people who haven’t made a conscious decision about what model to use employ by default.

 Cons of Last-touch Attribution

 - It ignores everything that came before.
-The first touch, the lead nurturing campaign that slowly helped convince the lead to buy – all of that played a role in the sale, but gets ignored when it comes time to allot credit.
+The first touch, the lead nurturing campaign that slowly helped convince the lead to buy – all of that played a role in the sale, but gets ignored when it comes time to allot equal credit.

 - Not all leads that reach the point of that last touch take the same path to get there, so there are lots of versions of the buyer’s journey you’re ignoring if you only look at the last step.

 - As with first-touch, because it’s so easy, it’s overly simplistic.
 You can’t depend on last-touch attribution if you really want to get an accurate picture of ROI.